 Building your own droid is less expensive and time consuming than building a Lightsaber, but you could totally do both.

-Make a reservation here and head into the Droid Depot to pick your pieces off a conveyer belt before adding custom chips and details to your droid.
+Make a reservation 60 days in advance and head into the Droid Depot to pick your pieces off a conveyer belt before adding custom chips and details to your droid.

 Have you built a droid at Star Wars: Galaxy’s Edge?
 I want to see the end result!

 In Galaxy’s Edge, sabers and not toys.
 These are legit, custom pieces.
 “Gatherers” welcome you into a covert workshop, where you go undetected from the First Order to build a one-of-a-kind lightsaber and bring it to life with kyber crystals.